 Actual course enrollment is not known when faculty and department heads conduct their annual planning meeting; previous years' enrollment records and personal knowledge and experience should be consulted to arrive at an estimated enrollment for the upcoming year.

-The assumptions regarding time required for activities in the FTE calculator should be revisited annually.
-An NTTF Workload Committee can be formed to oversee this process.
-The Committee can solicit feedback from the various departments in the COE, determine what changes are needed, and present their recommendations to faculty for consideration and to the Dean for approval.
+The assumptions regarding time required for activities in any FTE calculator should be revisited annually.
+Pilot testing of the calculators will occur during the first year.
+An NTTF Workload Committee will be formed to oversee the inaugural year pilot testing and revision process.
+The Committee will solicit feedback from the various academic departments, research units and unit directors, Department Heads, and business managers in the COE, determine what changes are needed, and present their recommendations to faculty for consideration and to the Dean for approval.

 Section 6.
 Ongoing Assignments and Changes to the Workload